ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### Using PUT to update metadata

+**Note:** The `PUT` request overwrites the existing contents of the object so it must first be downloaded and re-uploaded with the new metdata

 ```java
 public static void updateMetadataPut(String bucketName, String itemName, String key, String value) throws IOException {
     System.out.printf("Updating metadata for item: %s\n", itemName);